-- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration; - The potential for children with SEND being disproportionally impacted by behaviours such as bullying, without further exploration; - Communication barriers and difficulties in overcoming these barriers.
+- Assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration, - The potential for children with SEND being disproportionally impacted by behaviours such as bullying, - Communication barriers and difficulties in overcoming these barriers.

-When necessary, adjustments are made relating to safeguarding and keeping children safe, to enable children with SEND to access the school activities.
+When necessary, adjustments are made relating to safeguarding and keeping children safe, to enable children with SEND to access school activities.